saitoha/seq2gif/README.md

 Description
 ------------

-Convert a ttyrec record into gif animation directly (almost vt102 compatible terminal emulation).
+Convert a ttyrec record into a gif animation directly (almost vt102 compatible terminal emulation).